caberger/webpack-demo/www/readme.md

 for a visualization of rxjs also see [RxMarbles](https://rxmarbles.com/)

 [^learning]: In parts this technology stack builds one on the other.
 For learning I recommend to study the things from the bottom up.
+As a precondition a good understanding of linux and javascript and a development environment is required.